yrammos/SublimeLog/README.md

 SublimeLog
 ==========

-A bare-bones console logger for Sublime Text 2.
+A bare-bones console logger for Sublime Text 2 and 3.

 ### Description

-Sublime Text 2 provides a console (accessible via ``Control-` ``) for interaction with its Python-based innards and plug-in architecture.
+Sublime Text 2 and 3 provide a console (accessible via ``Control-` ``) for interaction with their Python-based innards and plug-in architecture.
 This plug-in logs the console contents into a plain-text file ornamented with logger activation/deactivation timestamps.

 The log is erased and recreated each time Sublime Text is launched.